 Steering Committee for the Trilogue Table project

-After an initial state of play presentation by both parties, discussion entered into composition and tasks for a Steering Committee for Trilogue Table Editor.
+After an initial state of play presentation by both parties, the group discussed the possible composition and tasks of a Steering Committee..

 Steen Eilertsen, Ellen Robson and Sarah Blau will be the decision makers on behalf of the EP.
 Sarah Blau announced that she will be detached to the Cabinet of the President until January.
 During her absence, Ellen Robson will be representing her on the project.

-The Council will have an internal discussion on the team composition matter and will provide the information at the end of the following week (07/10/2016).
+The Council will have an internal discussion on whom to nominate as SC members and will provide the information by the end of the following week (07/10/2016).

-Participants agreed that the Steering Committee must be a small and balanced group.
-IT and Business should be both represented in both Institutions.
+Participants agreed that the Steering Committee should be a small and balanced group with IT and Business represented from both Institutions.

-It was agreed by both parties to have the first Steering Committee meeting at the 2nd week of November.
+It was further agreed to organize the first Steering Committee meeting during the 2nd week of November.

-For the 1st SC meeting the following must be prepared:
+For this 1st SC meeting, the following should be prepared:

-- Project structure options proposal

-- Draft project roadmap
+Proposal options on how the two institutions would work together(Project structure)

+A draft summary report about the exchange tests conducted.
+That, could serve as basis for a joint letter addressed to both Secretaries-General on informing them about the state of play and the chosen next steps to take.

+Once the Project structure is decided on, a project roadmap could be further prepared.

-Points of discussion: Commission involvement, Joint Note to the SCs
+Points of discussion: Commission involvement, Joint Note to the SGs

 Commission involvement

-The EC is informed of the project and contacted EP services for further information, furthermore Council users hinted that the EC participation to the project will be beneficial.
-The participants all agreed that EC must be involved at least as an observer.
-Options on the EC involvement will be assessed by the Steering Committee and a decision taken on its final role in the project.
+The EC is informed of the project and contacted EP services for further information.
+The Council users said that the EC participation in the project would be beneficial.
+The participants agreed that EC must be involved at least as an observer.
+Options on the EC's involvement will be assessed and decided upon by the Steering Committee.

-EC is a key actor at the interinstitutional level and participates at different actions, thus common governance is needed among the three institutions to coordinate initiatives such as: Common Drafting Platform (LEOS/LegisWeb), Trilogue Table Editor, IFC, IMMC, ...

 Joint Note to the SCs

 The joint note must be sent before the end of 2016.
 The analysts will wrap up this content exchange analysis phase in a joint report whose executive summary could be part of the note.
-The note will be prepared by the Business Stakeholders, contain strategic points for the project and also include the structure of the Steering Committee, the options of the EC role and the next steps.
+The note will be prepared by the Business Stakeholders, containing strategic points for the project and also include the structure of the Steering Committee, the options of the EC role and the next steps.

 Other points

-The resources and priorities have to be determined, to go forward we need a commitment from both EP and the Council.
+The resources and priorities have to be determined.
+To go forward, we need a commitment from both EP and the Council.
 Given that the Trilogue Table Editor success is highly dependent on the readiness of EP and Council to both exchange and manage the content for the negotiations, the project timeline must be synchronized between both institutions.

+Coordination between projects:

-Furthermore, EC has announced in its note a roadmap for the Common Drafting Platform (June 2017 pilot, June 2018 first legislative proposals), Council agreed to use this drafting tool, and the Trilogue Table Editor project must take this schedule into account.
+The EC has announced in its letter a roadmap for its legislative text editor (LEOS) (June 2017 pilot, June 2018 first legislative proposals).
+Council agreed to use this drafting tool, and the Trilogue Table Editor project must take this schedule into account.
+Further, the Council emphasized the need to make sure that the 'Common Drafting Platform' and the '4 column table editor' projects were not in competition and that those should not block each other.
+It was also important that enough resources were attributed to both projects and to draw from the lessens learnt of these projects.

+In addition, there are a number of interinstitutional projects running in parallel (Common Drafting Platform (LEOS/LegisWeb), Trilogue Table Editor, IFC, IMMC) and it seems necessary that coordination is provided between these projects with particular attention to be paid for implementation.

 Next steps